ChirpyC/EZMobSpawns/README.md

   > ##
   >
-  > Accepts integer values 0 to 100 (inclusive).
-Defaults to 100 if omitted.
+  > Accepts float values 0.0 to 1.0 (inclusive).
+Defaults to 1.0 if omitted.
   >
-  > A value of 100 will always run further spawn checks, while a value of 0 will never run further spawn checks (and will consequently never trigger any spawns).
+  > A value of 1.0 will always run further spawn checks, while a value of 0.0 will never run further spawn checks (and will consequently never trigger any spawns).
 </details>
 <details>
   <summary> <code>ticksBetweenAttempts</code> The minimum number of server ticks between spawn attempts.</summary>